The Silicon Valley Chapter of American Pilgrims occupies the South San Francisco Bay area in California.

 - To serve as a local host for hospitalero training in the South Bay area.

-Contact chapter coordinators Pat Day, Pat Geramoni, Betsy Fullagar, Robert Padilla and Judy Barnes SiliconValley@americanpilgrims.org for more information.
+Contact chapter coordinators Pat Geramoni and Christopher Barreras through SiliconValley@americanpilgrims.org for more information.

 - You've arrived!
-You have your compostelam you've attended the Pilgrims' Mass and you've hugged the Saint.
+You have your Compostela, you've attended the Pilgrims' Mass and you've hugged the Saint.
 Now what?
-Read this bload post by the venerable Johnnie Walker: 20 things to see and do in Santiago de Compostela.
+Read this blog post by the venerable Johnnie Walker: 20 things to see and do in Santiago de Compostela.

 - There are a thousand and one packing lists out there but this packing list is our take on the topic.